yoterel/STORM-Net/README.md

 # STORM: Simple and Timely Optode Registration Method for Functional Near-Infrared Spectroscopy (FNIRS)
 All files in the repository are an implementation of the original manuscript and research which is not yet published.
 ## Introduction
 This application is designed to provide an accurate estimation of the position of an fNIRS probing cap on a participant’s head, based on a short video.
-In other words, given a short video of the participant wearing the fNIRS cap, the application outputs the coordiantes of every optode position in MNI coordinates (or in the original cooridnate system supplied by user, this can be easly transformed to MNI using external tools such as [SPM fNIRS](https://www.nitrc.org/projects/spm_fnirs/)).
+In other words, given a short video of the participant wearing the fNIRS cap, the application outputs the coordiantes of every optode position in MNI coordinates (or a standard cooridnate system that can be easly transformed to MNI using external tools such as [SPM fNIRS](https://www.nitrc.org/projects/spm_fnirs/)).

 It contains three seperate tools:
 1. A GUI that allows manual annotation of the data or supervising the automatic method ("semi-supervised") - this is recommended for first time users.